Ockham Residential Mission Statement

 It is our goal to lead the development community by example to ensure development in this beautiful city is world class.

 In 2009 in the midst of the GFC Ben Preston and Mark Todd jointly founded Ockham Residential and the Ockham Foundation, an education based registered charity, with the firm belief that a new reality was possible.
-Eight years later, Ockham Residential has completed in excess of $100MM of market leading residential developments on the Auckland Isthmus and has a further $300M under construction or in planning.
+Ten years later, Ockham Residential has completed in excess of $100MM of market leading residential developments on the Auckland Isthmus and has a further $300M under construction or in planning.
 Hypatia forms part of that new reality and, uniquely, was jointly developed by Ockham Residential and The Ockham Foundation.

 Ockham Foundation Mission Statement: